Get into an inspiring career that utilizes your natural energy and love for detail.

 A one-year diploma in an area like event planning or event management is usually enough to get started.
 For many, entering this field is a fast and fun process, especially since many colleges and vocational schools make their programs super convenient.
 In some cases, you can even take event planning courses online.

 Beyond your diploma, any extra certification through a professional body is usually voluntary.
-For example, some people choose to earn a designation like Certified Special Events Professional (CSEP) through an organization such as the International Special Events Society of Canada.
+For example, some people choose to earn a designation like Certified Special Events Professional (CSEP) through an organization such as the International Live Events Association.

 Investigate Your Options Today